kareigu/haru/README.md

 | `create`  | Create a new directory with the name of the project |
 | `init`    | Initialise a project in the current directory       |

-Both commands allow using all default values by issuing the flag `-d` or `--use-defaults`.
+Both commands allow using default values by issuing the flag `-d` or `--use-defaults`.

-This will skip the configuration section, aside from having to enter the project name when using `create`.
+Using defaults skip the configuration section, with the exception of having to enter the project name when using `create`.

-For `create`, if a directory already exists with the project name, the project creation will abort by default.
+For `create`, project creation will be aborted by default if a directory already exists with the project name.

-This behaviour can however be overridden with the `-f` or `--force` flag to allow overwriting the directory when found.
+You can allow overwriting the existing directory with `-f` or `--force`.

-After this `haru` will ask you for input about project settings:
+After this `haru` will ask you about project settings:
 <!-- markdownlint-disable MD013 -->
 |     Option           |                       Description                                    |
 | -------------------- | -------------------------------------------------------------------- |